onursert/BookPub/README.md

 &emsp;Line height as 1.2, 1.4, 1.6, 1.8, 2<br>
 &emsp;Margin as %0, %1, %2, %3, %4, %5<br>
 &emsp;Theme as ghost white, dark slate gray, bisque<br>
--Jump between pages in a book with book content list or slider<br>
+-Jump between pages in a book with book content list or seek bar<br>
+-Shows current page name and percentage of pages you read in seek bar<br>
 -Copy or share quotes or whole page<br>
 -Highlight quotes and save them into text file (Every book has own quotes .txt file in phone memory)<br>
 -Share or delete text files which contain quotes<br>